Alcohol Abuse and Esophagus Damage

 Esophageal Tear – mainly due to the increase in gastric acid reflux as well as from regular vomiting.

-Heartburn - Alcohol abuse can actually weaken the lower esophageal sphincter which is responsible for preventing the stomach contents to backflow into the esophagus.
+Heartburn – Alcohol abuse can actually weaken the lower esophageal sphincter which is responsible for preventing the stomach contents from backflow into the esophagus.

-Cancer of the Esophagus – a research has found that an aldehyde dehydrogenase deficiency can increase risk for esophageal cancer.
+Cancer of the Esophagus – research has found that an aldehyde dehydrogenase deficiency can increase the risk for esophageal cancer.
 The said enzyme is responsible for metabolizing carcinogens and other toxic substances like acetaldehyde.
-Unfortunately, this particular substance occurs naturally in some foods, is present in cigarette fumes and is actually the end product of alcohol metabolism.
-If you have this particular enzyme deficiency, you would suffer from palpitations, nausea and red face from consuming too much alcohol.
-If the enzyme deficiency is not addressed, the risk for cancer is quite high.
+Unfortunately, this particular substance occurs naturally in some foods, is present in cigarette fumes, and is actually the end product of alcohol metabolism.
+If you have this particular enzyme deficiency, you would suffer from palpitations, nausea, and red face from consuming too much alcohol.
+If the enzyme deficiency is not addressed, the risk of cancer is quite high.
 Alcohol abuse and esophagus damage can be prevented with proper help.

-Damage to the Salivary Glands – natural acid –base balance is disrupted
+Damage to the Salivary Glands – natural acid-base balance is disrupted. aldehyde

 Mouth and Tongue Inflammation – effect of alcohol abuse on the mucus membranes which exposes these organs to irritation

-Barrett’s Esophagus – lining of the esophagus is damaged due to highly acidic environment.
-Such condition also predisposes to cancer since abnormal cells are created.
+Barrett’s Esophagus – the lining of the esophagus is damaged due to a highly acidic environment.
+Such a condition also predisposes cancer since abnormal cells are created.

-Esophageal Stricture – again, the esophageal lining is damaged which results to the narrowing of the passage way making swallowing difficult.
+Esophageal Stricture – again, the esophageal lining is damaged which results in the narrowing of the passageway making swallowing difficult.

 Damage to the esophagus due to excessive alcohol consumption is a serious matter.
 If you are exhibiting any signs like pain or bleeding, you need to consult a medical professional.
 As for your drinking, it is time to put the glass down and seek professional help if necessary before your health is compromised.